4v4t4r/testmill/doc/index.rst

 Welcome to Ravello TestMill
 ===========================

-TestMill is an orchestration tool to build single- and multi-VM application environments on the fly from a textual description and run workflows in them.
+Ravello TestMill is an orchestration tool to build single- and multi-VM application environments on the fly from a textual description and run workflows in them.
 The focus is on providing clean and high-fidelity environments for running any kind of development and test workloads, including per-developer development environments, unit tests, system tests, integration tests, functional tests and usability tests.

 TestMill uses the `Ravello`_ `Cloud Application Hypervisor`_ as the virtualization engine to reproduce almost any legacy or new-app environment in